 Have you ever wondered what happens behind the scenes of the credit score industry?
-I sit down with Anthony Sprauve from FICO, the big-daddy data collector that created the credit score, to get answers!
+I sit down with Anthony Sprauve, Senior Consumer Credit Specialist from FICO, to get answers!

 We hammer out the clear and correct information about FICO and the credit scoring industry: